petr-muller/vtes.afri.cz/content/decks/20220624-dabblesnakes.md

 ideally, I should do at least three such bleeds per turn.
 The key card for bleeding is `The Platinum Protocol` which is a bleed for two at one stealth.
-The permanent locations (`Onion Den`, `Club Illusion`, `Anarch Railroad`) allow sustaining bleeds at stealth without spending card.
+The permanent locations (`Onion Den`, `Club Illusion`, `Anarch Railroad`) allow sustaining bleeds at stealth without spending cards.
 Bounced bleeds can further increase my bleed pressure.

 I want to use high-impact political actions `Reckless Agitation` and `Revolutionary